Dre Campbell Farm

 12. Kaolin Clay

-To make a natural spray for Japanese beetles using Kaolin clay, mix 3 cups with a gallon of water and coat your plants.
-What’s more, you can use this spray up until the harvesting day.
+Therefore, you can make a natural spray for Japanese beetles using Kaolin clay.
+For the recipe, mix 3 cups of kaolin clay with a gallon of water and a teaspoon of liquid soap.

 13. Milky Spore